cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 draft = false
 +++

-My pursuit of learning has been an [intrinsic value](https://programs.clearerthinking.org/intrinsic_values_test.html) as long as I can remember, and while I sometimes learn for a specific purpose, more commonly I do it for the joy of discovering.
+My pursuit of learning has been an [intrinsic value](https://programs.clearerthinking.org/intrinsic_values_test.html) to me for as long as I can remember. _Love of learning_ also shows up as my top [character strength](https://viacharacter.org/).

 In this article I want to share my system of learning.
 A simple approach to finding information, capturing knowledge and extracting value.
 Throughout the text I share the resources and the tools that enable my system.